-Once known for their beauty with an edge, many Urban Decay’s recent releases have failed to make an impact in the beauty industry.
-The once trendsetting brand has become a slow-moving maker of products that are often perceived as being two steps behind market leaders like Anastasia Beverly Hills.
+Once known for their beauty with an edge, many of Urban Decay’s recent releases failed to make an impact in the beauty industry.
+The once trendsetting brand became a slow-moving maker of products that are p erceived as being two steps behind market leaders like Anastasia Beverly Hills.
+In fact, the Urban Decay Born to Run Eyeshadow Palette is the only release from the brand to make an impact in recent years.
+But is the 21-pan, travel-inspired Born to Run Eyeshadow Palette worth the hype?

-Founded in 1996, Urban Decaywas born with the mission to fill the grungy and colorful void in the beauty market.
-With shades inspired by the urban landscape, Urban Decay launched with a line of lipsticks and nail polishes aimed at providing beauty with an edge.
+Founded in 1996, Urban Decayaimed to fill the grungy and colorful void in the beauty market.
+With shades inspired by the urban landscape, Urban Decay launched with a line of lipsticks and nail polishes.
 Despite the brand’s original mission to bring unique, grungy colors to the market, the brand is most well known for its Naked Eyeshadow Palette Collection.

 According to Urban Decay, the Born to Run Palette offers consumers endless escapes in a travel-ready palette.
 This palette claims to include a mix of rich jewel tones, brights, and neutrals that promise to provide everything you would need to create a variety of looks.
 Urban Decay claims that the shadow formula is velvety and rich in texture and color, with impactful pigmentation that stays in place all day.